Hotels close to London’s airports

 The twelve spacious, en-suite rooms come with enough work space for business travellers.
 What’s more the Edwardian architectural features mean that accommodation, including the breakfast room, receive plenty of natural light, more than revealing the outspoken art-deco theme throughout.

 The owner provides a pickup service and offers transportation to and from Gatwick as well as to Horley train station a (two minute drive away).
 Luxury is on the agenda here from the lavish furnishings to trivial quintessential British features like the Twinings teabags and cake on arrival.
 Luxury and class make Springwood best for an early kick off to a getaway – whether it’s a business trip or a romantic getaway.

-Options near to Luton Airport could be better.
+Options near to Luton Airport couldn’t be better.
 The Luton Hoo is upmarket but starting your getaway in style might be a good way to go when you consider the alternatives.
-Located in over 1,000 acres of countryside you’d think it’d be in the middle of nowhere but it’s a short 10 minute taxi ride to the airport.
-Oh and there’s free taxis on site.
+Located in over 1,000 acres of countryside you’d think this five-star hotel would be in the middle of nowhere, but it’s a short 10-minute taxi ride to the airport.
+Oh, and there’s free taxis on site.

 Luxury is the word that comes to mind in the rooms of Luton Hoo.
 They’re as grandly decorated as you’d expect from the stately exterior with Edwardian features (high ceilings) and antique furnishings throughout.
 The total 228 rooms are spread out between the mansion,Parkland, Flower Garden and Club House.

 There is a choice of three restaurants, the resplendent Wernher and the more casual laid back Adam’s Brassiere or The 19th.
 If you’re set in for a long flight delay there’s clay pigeon shooting and a nine hole golf course to keep guests entertained that blend in well to such a grand country abode.
 Stay at Luton Hoo before you fly away to get in the holiday mood in its well polished rooms/grounds.